 - Funeral date and time: you’ll usually have less choice over the date and time of the funeral.

-- Choice of vehicles: the funeral director will transport the person who has died to the funeral in a simple, respectful vehicle, but a hearse and limousines usually aren’t provided.
+- Choice of vehicles: the funeral director will transport the person who has died to the funeral in a simple, respectful vehicle.
+But a hearse and limousines usually aren’t provided.

 - No procession: a simple funeral service usually starts when everyone arrives at the crematorium or burial ground.